ecatmur/stacktrace-from-exception/paper.md

 # Implementation experience

-The following implementations are provided to demonstrate implementability.
+The following proofs of concept and implementations are provided to demonstrate implementability.

 ## Windows (SEH)